Tips to extend the battery life - moto e5 plus

 5 - Screen on - Blue indicates that the screen was on.
 If this is draining your battery, decrease the screen timeout (inactivity before your phone sleeps) to 1 minute or less, set screen brightness to automatic, limit live wallpapers, and press the Power button to turn off the screen when not needed.
 Consider charging your phone during heavy use, particularly when using games or apps that use frequent background data.

-6 - Charging - Green indicates that the device is charging.
+6 - Charging - Green indicates that t

 Was this information helpful?